In this article we talk about the 10 useful pieces of information to know before leaving for Colombia.

 AND YOU WON’T BE YOUR USUAL STINGY SELF

-Colombia isn’t the most advanced country when it comes to protecting the environment, and there’s a lot of work to be done to change people’s mentalities, and you’ll find that there are many places where human pollution is present.
-But don’t let this stop us, the tourists, from traveling responsibly and preparing our trip to Colombia with a conscience.
+Colombia is not the country most advanced in environmental protection, there is a lot of work to do with the population for a change in mentality and you will notice that there are many places where human pollution is present.
+Let that not stop us, as tourists, from traveling responsibly and preparing our trip to Colombia with awareness.

-It can take many forms, and it’s up to you to find the actions that will enable you to take part:
+It can take various forms, it’s up to you to find the actions that will allow you to take part, here are some ideas:

-- Find out about the activities you’ll be doing, the places you’ll be visiting, etc. Be active in your discovery process, so as not to encourage mass tourism that has a negative impact on populations and ecosystems.
+- Get information about the activities you do, the places you visit, etc. be active in your discovery process so as not to encourage mass tourism that has a negative impact on populations, ecosystems or animals

-- Respect people, traditions and landscapes… once again, find out before you act: not everyone wants to be photographed in their daily life, some indigenous tribes find it offensive, a chat with someone will stay in your memory longer than a selfie, don’t walk off the beaten track to take THE photo – this could damage ecosystems, but it could also be dangerous for you, etc.
+- Respect populations, traditions, territories… get information before acting: not everyone wants to be photographed in their daily life, a conversation with someone will stay in your memory, do not walk off the trails to take THE photo, this can damage fragile ecosystems but also be dangerous for you, etc.

-- A responsible tourist is one who knows how to pay the right price to enable the locals to make a decent living from their work.
+- Do not bargain excessively, a responsible tourist is also a tourist who knows how to pay the fair price to allow artisans to make a decent living from their trade.

 Married to a Colombian, I was lucky enough to visit this magnificent country 11 years ago.
 By far my favorite destination in South America, but that’s perhaps a little subjective 😉